Appraisal is usually done for all properties in a specific category at the same time (mass appraisal). Normally the sales comparison method is used.

 Appraised value = Area (m²) * Value level (€ per m²)

-The appraised value of an object is calculated by multiplying the area of the object with the applicable value level and condition coefficient.
+The appraised value of an object is calculated by multiplying the area of the object with the applicable value level, condition coefficient, and the finished coefficient.

 Applicable value level is determined based on the value zone and value category to which the parcel/object belongs.